gabiLago/todo/README.md

 ![Swift Version](https://img.shields.io/badge/kotlin-1.3.31-green.svg)

 ## DESCRIPTION
+### TODO is an app using Kotlin Coroutines with LiveData, Room for database and Koin for depencies injection.
-### TODO is an app to note down and track todo tasks.
+### It basically allows to note down and track todo tasks.
 ### Task items will have a content and a date.
 It can be set as prioritary and as finished.
 ### Items can be added, edited and deleted.